Rajwan-Sultan/DocuX---PDF-Summerizer/README.md

-# 📚 PDF Chat Assistant
+# 📚 DocuX - PDF Summerizer

 > Transform your PDFs into interactive conversations!
 Upload any PDF and chat with its content using AI-powered intelligence.